-Prerequisites: Geometry & Algebra II or Instructor's Approval
+\Prerequisites: Geometry, Algebra 2 and first semester Math Analysis or teacher approval Math Analysis or Instructor's Approval

 Trigonometry is offered for those who have successfully completed Algebra II.
 It is designed to meet the needs of those students who are planning to attend college or a technical school and need an understanding of trigonometry.
 Trigonometry is a prerequisite of Calculus and, should be taken the same year as Math Analysis.
 The course includes a review of sets, relations, and functions, and the studies of trigonometric and circular functions, the solution of triangles, graphing of trigonometric functions, vectors and complex numbers.